hazelfazel/browserbox/README.md

 <h3>Disclaimer</h3>

-My Browser Box and its components are provided “as is”.
+This Browser Box and its components are provided “as is”.
 You bear the risk of use.
 We do not express any warranties, representations or conditions.
 You may not claim any direct or other damages, including consequential damages, lost profits, special, indirect or incidental damages.
 Consider yourself warned and informed.

 <h2>Need help?</h2>
 Just contact me via e-mail hazelfazel @ bitnuts.de